Children ages 5 to 10 years need to see the doctor or nurse for a “well-child visit” once a year.

 To learn more, check out these resources:

-Before the well-child visit, write down 3 to 5 questions you have.
+Before the well-child visit, write down a few questions you have.
 This visit is a great time to ask the doctor or nurse any questions about:

 Here are some important questions to ask: